-The main idea in the classification of the Schellekens \voa{}s in \cite{Hoe17,MS23} is that they, similarly to the Niemeier lattices, almost all come from the Leech lattice \voa{} $V_\Lambda$, now together with an element in the Conway group $\Co_0=\O(\Lambda)$.
-In this text, we recover the same statement for the nice, self-dual \svoa{}s: \begin{thn*}[Heisenberg Commutants, \autoref{thm:commconway}] Let $V$ be a nice, self-dual \svoa{} of central charge 24.
-If the weight-1 space or that of its canonically twisted module is non-zero, then $V$ is a simple-current extension of the dual pair $V_{\Lambda_\mu}^{\hat\mu}\otimes V_L$.
-Here, $\Lambda$ is the Leech lattice, $\mu$ is one of 18 conjugacy classes in $\Co_0=\O(\Lambda)$ and $L$ is a certain positive-definite, even lattice of rank $\rk(\Lambda^\mu)$. \end{thn*} Here, we denote by $\Lambda_\mu=(\Lambda^\mu)^\bot$ the coinvariant lattice, the orthogonal complement of the fixed-point lattice $\Lambda^\mu$.
-The lattice $L$ is a certain maximal lattice we call the \emph{associated lattice}, and $V_{\Lambda_\mu}^{\hat\mu}$ is the corresponding \emph{Heisenberg commutant.}
+The central idea in the classification of the Schellekens \voa{}s in \cite{Hoe17,MS23} is that they, similarly to the Niemeier lattices, almost all come from the Leech lattice \voa{} $V_\Lambda$, now together with an element in the Conway group $\Co_0=\O(\Lambda)$.
+In this text, we prove the same statement for the nice, self-dual \svoa{}s of central charge $24$: \begin{thn*}[Heisenberg Commutants, \autoref{thm:commconway}] Let $V$ be a nice, self-dual \svoa{} of central charge 24.
+If the weight-1 space or that of the canonically twisted module is non-zero, then $V$ is a simple-current extension of the dual pair $V_{\Lambda_\mu}^{\hat\mu}\otimes V_L$, where $\Lambda$ is the Leech lattice, $\mu$ one of 18 conjugacy classes in $\Co_0$ and $L$ a certain positive-definite, even lattice of rank $\rk(\Lambda^\mu)$. \end{thn*} Here, $\Lambda_\mu=(\Lambda^\mu)^\bot$ denotes the coinvariant lattice, the orthogonal complement of the fixed-point lattice $\Lambda^\mu$.
+Further, $L$ is a certain maximal lattice we call the \emph{associated lattice}, and $V_{\Lambda_\mu}^{\hat\mu}$ is the corresponding \emph{Heisenberg commutant} (see \autoref{sec:cartan}).